Running Man (TV program): Spin-off

-Outrun by Running Man is the first official spin-off series of the long running programmme, featuring original cast members Haha, Jee Seok-jin and Kim Jong-kook.
-The show premiered on November 12, 2021, and is available for streaming on Disney+ platform.
+Outrun by Running Man is the first official spin-off series of the long running programme, featuring original cast members Kim Jong-kook, Haha, Jee Seok-jin, Song Ji-hyo, and Yang Se-chan.
+The show premiered on November 12, 2021, and is available for streaming on Disney+ and Hulu.

 Controversy

 Gary's departure

 In September 2012, Gary made a surprising announcement on social media about his intention to leave the program.
 It is believed that his intention came from the recent criticism concerning the "Super 7 Concert" which his company, Leessang Company, was producing.
 Gary decided to take responsibility for its failure by resigning himself from any activities.
 Due to this, Running Man production staff and the members decided to postpone their filming schedule on September 24–25, 2012 to convince him to stay in the program.
 A week later, Gary officially apologized for the controversy he created and confirmed his decision to remain as a member of the program.
 In 2016, Gary again announced his departure from Running Man to focus on his music.
+However, in 2018 Gary went on Naver TV for an interview and honestly said the reason he wanted to leave the program was that he had nothing left to offer compared to other members or upcoming members (Kim, 2018).
 This caused Running Man to have a 6-member cast for a few months before casting two new members, Yang Se Chan and Jeon So Min.
 Gary returned on episode 336 as a surprise guest.